-- Camouflage clothing - Clothing with inappropriate messages/illustrations - Open-toed shoes (except within the confines of the waterfront or in showers) - Alcoholic beverages and illegal drugs - Fireworks - Aerosol cans/airhorns - ❖ Bulk (over one quart) liquid fuel (Must be stored with the Ranger if in camp) - Glass bottles - Sheath or survival-type knives - ❖ Firearms, including rifles, shotguns, pistols, pellet and BB guns, air soft guns, paintball guns, bows, blowguns, slingshots and crossbows (Police may be exempted from this policy but must inform the Camp Director of their situation) - Privately owned bikes, guns, bows, chain saws, and/or climbing gear - Electronic devices such as radios, video games, pocket televisions, laser pointers, etc. - Scouts are not allowed to use cell phones in camp.
+- Camouflage clothing - Clothing with inappropriate messages/illustrations - Open-toed shoes (except within the confines of the waterfront or in showers) - Alcoholic beverages and illegal drugs - Fireworks - ❖ Aerosol cans/airhorns - Bulk (over one quart) liquid fuel (Must be stored with the Ranger if in camp) - Glass bottles - Sheath or survival-type knives - Firearms, including rifles, shotguns, pistols, pellet and BB guns, air soft guns, paintball guns, bows, blowguns, slingshots and crossbows (Police may be exempted from this policy but must inform the Camp Director of their situation) - Privately owned bikes, guns, bows, chain saws, and/or climbing gear - Electronic devices such as radios, video games, pocket televisions, laser pointers, etc. - Scout use of cell phones in camp is strongly discouraged.